-Mr. Delcollo currently serves as a State Senator in the Delaware General Assembly, representing Senate District 7.
+Mr. Delcollo served as a State Senator in the Delaware General Assembly, representing Senate District 7.
 He was elected in November 2016.
 Served through November 2022.
 Subsequently, Mr. Delcollo has continued his public service by taking on the role of legal counsel to the Delaware Senate Minority Caucus, advising senators regarding pending legislation and proposals.

-In 2016, 2017, and 2018, Mr. Delcollo was recognized by his peers as a Delaware Top Lawyer in the Civil Rights and Constitutional Law Practice.
+Mr. Delcollo was recognized by his peers as a Delaware Top Lawyer in the Civil Rights and Constitutional Law Practice 2016 - 2021.

 In 2015, Mr. Delcollo graduated as a fellow of the Leadership Delaware, Inc. That same year, he was selected for the Delaware Business Times 40 under 40.
 He was also recognized as January's Republican of the Month and Republican of the Year by the Republican Party of Delaware.

 In 2011, Mr. Delcollo graduated magna cum laude from Seton Hall University School of Law and became a member of the Order of the Coif, a Law School Honors Society.